The Ultimate Guide To Pluots, Plums, And Prunes

 If you’re looking for a wider selection of pluots and plums, consider visiting specialty fruit markets or online fruit delivery services.
 These sources often carry unique varieties that may be difficult to find elsewhere.
 Plus, the convenience of having these fruits appear right on your doorstep is pretty hard to beat.

 Shopping for prunes is pretty straightforward.
 Prunes should have a rich, deep color, indicating good quality and freshness.
 Their texture should be slightly soft and pliable, not too hard or overly dry.
-Opt for prunes stored in resealable bags or containers to maintain their freshness.
-If possible, select prunes without added preservatives or sugars to enjoy their natural sweetness and full health benefits.
+Opt for prunes stored in resealable bags or containers to maintain their freshness – unless you’re choosing snack-size/single serve packs.

 Pluots: A Delicious Blend of Plums and Apricots